How to Clear Your Mind for Meditation | Botanic Tonics

 • Tonics

-You can relish a kava mocktail before assuming your favorite meditation technique or movement, or simply start your day with a supplement.
+You can relish a kava beverage recipe before assuming your favorite meditation technique or movement, or simply start your day with a supplement.
 Either way, it might take your meditative state from good to great.

 Calm Your Mind with Botanic Tonics